-Pakistani airstrikes in eastern Afghanistan killed 46 persons, says Taliban
+46 persons killed in Pakistani airstrikes on eastern Afghanistan, says Taliban

 “Afghanistan considers this brutal act a blatant violation of all international principles and an obvious act of aggression...The Islamic Emirate will not leave this cowardly act unanswered," Enayatullah Khowrazmi, spokesman for the country’s Ministry of National Defense, was quoted as saying.

-An unidentified Pakistani official told Reuters that the strikes were targetted at a camp of the Pakistani Taliban, or the Tehreek-e-Taliban-e-Pakistan, which is a militant group.
+An unidentified Pakistani official told Reuters that the strikes were targeted at a camp of the Pakistani Taliban, or the Tehreek-e-Taliban-e-Pakistan, which is a militant group.

 Although the Pakistani Taliban pledges its allegiance to the Afghan Taliban, it is not a part of the group that is presently ruling Afghanistan, according to Reuters.